CodeStory/fluent-http/README.md

 ## Content-type right out of the box

-A route can return any `Object`, the server will try to guess what to do with it:
+A route can return any `Object`, the server will guess the response's type:

  - `java.lang.String` is interpreted as inline html with content type `text/html;charset=UTF-8`.
  - `byte[]` is interpreted as `application/octet-stream`.